/ seo-glossary / What Is Permalink? SEO Glossary

 Changing a permalink without implementing a 301 redirect effectively creates a new page in Google's eyes.
 The old URL returns a 404 error, backlinks pointing to it stop passing value, and the ranking authority built over time is lost.
 This is why getting your permalink structure right from the beginning is critical.

 Permalink structure also affects crawlability.
 Search engines use URL patterns to understand site architecture.
 A logical, hierarchical permalink structure like /blog/category/post-title helps Google understand how content is organized and how pages relate to each other.
+Google's own URL structure guidance puts this plainly, advising owners to "organize your content so that URLs are constructed logically and in a manner that is most intelligible to humans," and to use readable words rather than long ID numbers.

 User trust is influenced by permalink quality.
 Clean, readable permalinks appear in search results, browser address bars, and social media previews.
 A well-structured permalink gives users confidence about what they will find when they click.